JvanKatwijk/qt-dab/README.md

 Colors for Qt-DAB
 ----------------------------------------------------------------------

-Setting colors is rather personal, that is why Qt-DAB provides the possibility of setting a color to buttons and displays.
-(in total there are 20 push buttons, 18 on the main GUI, 2 on the technical data widget).

-To ease life a little, selecting a color setting for a button is now made easy: right clock with the mouse on the button, and a small menu appears on which the color for the button can be selected (one of a predefined list), and next a similar menu appears
+There are 20 push buttons, 18 on the main GUI, 2 on the technical data widget.
+Selecting a color setting for a button is now made easy: right clock with the mouse on the button, and a small menu appears on which the color for the button can be selected (one of a predefined list), and next a similar menu appears